indigi-tribe/indigi-tribe.github.io/README.md

 ### kiwiPunks

-Someone has let the kiwis out into the interwebs. hurry up and take 'em away, they're a bloody nuisance, loitering all day. worse than the weka.
+Someone has let these kiwiPunks out into the interwebs. they're a bloody nuisance, loitering all day. worse than the weka. can pry find a couple over at [hic et nunc (tezos)](https://www.hicetnunc.xyz/i.t.21). a full series of AI generated kiwiPunks is in the works, should be released any day now ...

 ### indigiTribe